pywebdesign/json_column/README.md

 ##TODO
 ###Read

 * integrate better querry DLS, it would be nice to access properties like activerecord ones!
+Maybe use Hashies gem